Areas of Expertise: Literature

 Sarah Brown is Co-Director of the Anglia Ruskin Centre for Science Fiction and Fantasy.
-She has a particular interest in the intersection between science fiction and ‘canonical’ literature, and has written several pieces on the influence of classical literature on the genre.
+She has a particular interest in the intersection between science fiction and 'canonical' literature, and has written several pieces on the influence of classical literature on the genre.
 She has served as a judge of the Arthur C. Clarke Award (2014-15), and is Secretary of the Science Fiction Foundation.
 Her most recent monograph is Shakespeare and Science Fiction (Liverpool University Press, 2021).

 Brown, S.A., 2017.
 Shakespeare and Myth.
 In The Routledge Research Companion to Shakespeare and the Classics, eds Sean Keilen and Nick Moschovakis.
 London: Routledge.